lietwin/accessible-ai-kit/README.md

 ## ❤️ What we believe

-I believe AI knowledge belongs to everyone, professionals, educators, NGO workers, students, and curious minds alike.
+AI knowledge belongs to everyone, professionals, educators, NGO workers, students, and curious minds alike.

 At the **ACAI Initiative** (Accessible AI), we’re making AI education as natural and energizing as its namesake superfood:
 **nourishing, modular, and easy to engage with**.